Skip to main content

 Tron

 Deposit USDT from Tron.
 The response includes a tron.receiverAddress, a single-use Tron address where the user sends USDT.
+It can also include tron.deeplinks.trustWallet, a Trust Wallet send link for the same address and amount.

 { "type": "tron", "receiverAddress": "T...", "createdAt": 1700000000 }